abpframework/abp/docs/en/CLI.md

 ### generate-proxy

 Generates client proxies for your HTTP APIs to make easy to consume your services from the client side.
+Before running `generate-proxy` command, your host must be up and running.

 Usage: